 8 steps to mastering the cold

 There’s so much advice out there on cold water immersion telling you what to do and how to do it.
 But we understand that cold water exposure is a very personal thing and we all do it differently depending on why we’re doing it, what we’re using to do it, and the environment available to us.
-So we’ve put together 8 easy steps to help you get a good grip on your practice and some of the things you might want to consider before you jump in.
+So we’ve put together 8 easy steps to help you get a good grip on your practice and some of the things you might want to consider before you jump into your cold plunge or ice bath.

 Set your intention.
 Decide what you’re going to do and stick to it.
 Are you doing a 2 or 5 minutes cold shower, or maybe a 3 minute ice bath for example?
 Base it on how you feel on the day, not what happened yesterday or a predetermined plan.
 Don’t put pressure on yourself.
 It’s not necessary and it won’t do you any good.
 Bring your mind to ‘now’, this is all part of the practice.
 Be clear about how you will exit if it’s too uncomfortable.
 Decide, then do it.